IwakuraRein/IwakuraRein.github.io/docs/cheat_sheets/graphics.md

 ## Early-Z Testing

-Without Early-Z Testing, the depth test is performed after the fragment shader.
-With this we can access the depth buffer in the fragment shader.

-With Early-Z Testing, the depth test is performed before the fragment shader.
-With this we can reduce the cost of fragment shading Early-Z Testing isn't a built-in feature of GPU so the user must implement it by explicitly add a pass.
+With Early-Z Testing, the depth test is performed before the fragment shader and the fragments that fail to pass the test will be discarded.
+With this we can reduce the cost of fragment shading.

 Another advantage of of Early-Z Testing is that we can generate the Hi-Z buffer and perform many useful culling algorithms based on it.

+Notice that the fragment shader expects that there are resonable values already in the depth buffer to perform the Early-Z Testing so the user needs to add a explicit early depth pass to fill the depth buffer.

+The Directx 12 and Vulkan supports this feature by default.
+To enable it on OpenGL, see [OpenGL's wiki](https://www.khronos.org/opengl/wiki/Early_Fragment_Test#Explicit_specification).

 {% endraw %}